AndyJAustin/MscProject/README.md

-# Optimisation program to search for time-periodic solutions of the Ostrovsky equation
+# MATLAB optimisation program to search for time-periodic solutions of the Ostrovsky equation

+### - Attempts to minimise an objective that is zero if and only if the solution is time-periodic

+### - Uses a quasi-Newton BFGS and adjoint integration to compute a varitional derivative wrt an initial wavefunction

 OstrovskyCode and KdVCode contain all of the functions needed to optimise for time-periodic solutions.
 There are no dependancies, all functions are included within these two folders.
 They also contain plots and results scripts that can be modified to study particular problems/cases.